-Rancho Cucamonga is a city located in California.
-With a 2020 population of 180,031, it is the 26th largest city in California and the 144th largest city in the United States.
-Rancho Cucamonga is currently growing at a rate of 0.64% annually and its population has increased by 8.93% since the most recent census, which recorded a population of 165,269 in 2010.
-Spanning over 40 miles, Rancho Cucamonga has a population density of 4,488 people per square mile.
+Rancho Cucamonga is a city located in San Bernardino County California.
+Rancho Cucamonga has a 2023 population of 176,288.
+Rancho Cucamonga is currently growing at a rate of 0.33% annually and its population has increased by 0.98% since the most recent census, which recorded a population of 174,572 in 2020.

 Rancho Cucamonga is located in San Bernardino County, California 37 miles east of Downtown Los Angeles.
 Rancho Cucamonga is the 7th largest city in the Inland Empire, a large metropolitan area in Southern California comsisting of Riverside and San Bernardino counties, and the 19th largest city in Southern California.